marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Implementation file
     - Inside GetConfigurationData()
       - Iterate through all the actors with that tag and save them in a TArray of Actor pointers and save the configuration data in the configuration data pointer variable
-      - If the number of actors with this tag is greater than zero, get the first actor in the array, cast it to a AConfigurationDataActor pointer type and save it in my configuration data pointer
+      - If the number of actors with this tag is greater than zero, get the first actor in the array, cast it to a AMyActor pointer type and save it in my configuration data pointer
     - Inside MoveActor()
       - Get the current location for this actor
       - Declare a FVector to store this actor's new location